egmar/tjbotcz_rps/README.md

 # TJBotCZ R-P-S Game

 TJBot program playing Rock-Paper-Scissors in a fun way.
-On top of the TJBotCZ kit you will need:
+This program is coded in Node.js for TJBotCZ and is based on _TJBot CZ - Lite_ program.On top of the TJBotCZ kit you will need:

 * real rock, sheet of paper, real scissors
 * [LCD Display](https://arduino-shop.cz/arduino/1570-iic-i2c-display-lcd-1602-16x2-znaku-lcd-modul-modry-1487765909.html) so that you can see TJBot's choice